-One of every three patients are sent to a specialist each year in United States.
+One of every three patients are sent to a specialist each year in the United States.
 Because specialists offer more advanced care than primary care doctors, they’re almost guaranteed to play a critical role in any patient’s life at some point – from addressing heart trouble to a melanoma scare to kidney issues.

 But specialty care is riddled with challenges, from the inability to find a provider to long waiting times for appointments.
 Why?